alexekdahl/marksman.nvim/README.md

 ## Why?

 Vim's built-in marks are great, but they're global and get messy fast.
-Marksman keeps your bookmarks organized by project, adds powerful search capabilities, and provides a clean interface to manage them with modern features like smart naming and file path display.
+Marksman keeps your bookmarks organized by project, adds powerful search capabilities, and provides a clean interface to manage them.

 ## Features

 - **Project-scoped marks** - Each project gets its own isolated set of bookmarks
 - **Persistent storage** - Your marks survive Neovim restarts with automatic backup
-- **Smart naming** - Context-aware auto-generation of mark names based on code structure
+- **Smart naming** - Context-aware auto-generation based on code structure
-- **Quick access** - Jump to your marks with single keys
+- **Quick access** - Jump to marks with single keys or interactive UI
-- **Enhanced search** - Find marks by name, file path, or content
+- **Enhanced search** - Find marks by name, file path, or content with real-time filtering
-- **Interactive UI** - Browse and manage marks in an enhanced floating window
-- **Reordering** - Move marks up and down to organize them as needed
+- **Mark reordering** - Move marks up/down to organize them as needed
 - **Multiple integrations** - Works with Telescope, Snacks.nvim, and more
+- **Memory efficient** - Lazy loading, cleanup, and debounced operations
 - **Robust error handling** - Graceful fallbacks and comprehensive validation
-- **Memory efficient** - Lazy loading and cleanup for optimal performance
-- **Debounced operations** - Reduced I/O with intelligent batching

 ## Requirements